Combatd/Hybrid_Cloud_Foundations/README.md

 The private cloud is great for predictable workloads.
 It is a secure and efficient way to run core workloads, with the agility and sit-back simplicity that IT teams want, and with the control that an organization needs for on-prem workloads.

 Distributed workloads across public and private cloud still allows you to control and manage them centrally.
 The overall management of your deployment is simplified this way.

+### Organizational Readiness Fundamentals

+Almost every business has a cloud transformation plan.
+Problems for businesses executing their digital and cloud transformation plans can be caused by their organizational models.
+Organizational models can refer to how an IT department is structured for example and how technology is actually used.
+These two models speak to organizational readiness.
+Organizational readiness refers to how ready a business is to execute their cloud transformation plan successfully.

+Why do business think about fiscal consumption and their workload predictability?
+Usually, those conversations begin when a business is considering making the transition to the cloud.

+One of the most important parts of the process is gathering detailed information and knowing the key stakeholders early on.
+There are different IT domains to learn as well as what they do to deliver business services.